ghoshdaipayan/QuickRead-MongoDB-/README.md

         db.users.createIndex({addresses: 1})
         db.users.createIndex({"addresses.street": 1})
         ```
-        * Compoud Index with on two array field is not possible
+        * Compoud Index on two array field is not possible
         * Compound Index witha a single field and an array field is possible

     8. ### **Text Index**